 How might evolving global food values impact food, health and nutrition decisions in the foreseeable future, particularly in more developed countries like the United States?
 And what might food companies want to consider to be prepared?
 Burgeoning trends in the science and regulatory arenas certainly point more and more to sustainability becoming a key factor in consumer buying decisions.
 The health bonafides of a food or nutrient moving forward may not be enough; how the production of that food impacts the environment is a growing issue of concern.
 Companies that neglect this trend may find their product(s) in the crosshairs at some point.
 A food or nutrient that lowers cholesterol, but that requires copious amounts of natural resources to produce may not be viewed as the “darling” it may have been in previous years.

 On a related note, future food/nutrition research will likely reflect more of a systems approach than in the past.
 Foods will be viewed in the context of the entire environment in which they are produced, distributed, sold and consumed rather than in the more typical linear cause-and-effect manner in which they were studied in the past.
 Companies that fund nutrition research should keep this in mind, and consider funding studies that assess foods in the context of an entire diet or lifestyle.
 Reductionist thinking about the foods we eat is on the outs.

 Other health/nutrition issues being driven by burgeoning food values include personalized nutrition, the global obesity crisis and ultra-processed foods, among others.

 As food companies seek market access in different regions and continue to develop and market healthy, nutritious foods, a greater knowledge of the values that drive preferences and policies will become more and more important.
 It behooves companies, or anyone with an interest in the food industry for that matter, to become more aware of the factors that impact food values at the local and global levels.

-Mitch Kanter, PhD is Chief Science Officer at FoodMinds in Minneapolis.
+Mitch Kanter, PhD is a consultant at FoodMinds in Minneapolis.